- Can I share my Netflix account with family in a different home?

 Netflix’s terms and conditions currently state: “The Netflix service and any content viewed through the service are for your personal and non-commercial use only and may not be shared with individuals beyond your household.”.

-Is sharing a Netflix password illegal?
+Is sharing your Netflix password illegal?

 Is it illegal to share your Netflix password?
 As of July last year, a court ruling in the US asserted that it is, in fact, a federal crime to share passwords for online streaming services.
 If you share your Netflix password with people you trust though, the truth is that there’s no real need to stress out.